BioBoost/course_programming_from_base_to_ace/docs/40-introduction-to-wpf/README.md

 <!-- Some fun example using icons: https://www.wpf-tutorial.com/basic-controls/the-label-control/ -->

-The `TextBox` control is the most **basic text-input** control found in WPF, allowing the end-user to write plain text, either on a single line, for dialog input, or in multiple lines, like an editor.
+The `TextBox` control is the most **basic text-input** control found in WPF, allowing the end-user to input plain text, either on a single line, for dialog input, or in multiple lines, like an editor.

 Single line TextBox: